US tax filing for Americans in Hong Kong

 Hong Kong only taxes HK-source income (territorial system), and there's no US-HK tax treaty.
 What that combination creates:

-• Low HK tax on salary.
-HK salaries tax tops out around 17%.
+- Low HK tax on salary.
+HK salaries tax is capped at 15% via the standard rate (progressive brackets go up to 17%, but you pay whichever is lower).
 US tax on the same income (minus FEIE and FTC) is often higher.
 For Americans earning above the FEIE cap, there's residual US tax that FTC doesn't fully cover because there isn't enough HK tax to credit.

 HK-domiciled funds: PFIC treatment